Skip to main content

 How Carrier behaves once installed

-If the suitability question landed in your favour, here is what the next 12 years look like.
+Past the suitability check, the useful question becomes the 12-year one.
 Carrier's lifespan curve depends heavily on system type.
 Ducted and cassette systems are engineered for longer service life than residential wall-mounts.

 How Carrier behaves once installed summary table